Brigantine: 17th century and onwards

 The brigantine could be of various sizes, ranging from 30 to 150 tons burden.
 The brigantine was generally larger than a sloop or schooner, but smaller than a brig.

-The last sailing true brigantine in this world is the Eye of the Wind.

 Modern terminology

 The definition given above describes the international usage of the term brigantine.
-In modern American terminology, the term brigantine now usually means a vessel with the foremast square rigged and the mainmast fore-and-aft rigged, without any square sails.
-Historically, this rig used was called a schooner brig' or hermaphrodite brig.
+In modern American terminology, the term brigantine usually means a vessel with the foremast square rigged and the mainmast fore-and-aft rigged, without any square sails.
+Historically, this rig used was called a "schooner brig" or "hermaphrodite brig".
 In Europe, the distinction is typically still made.
 The training ship Zebu, which circumnavigated the Earth as part of Operation Raleigh, is an example of a schooner brig.

 Differences from brig

 The word brig is an 18th-century shortening of the word brigantine, but to mean a different type of rigging.
 The gaff-rigged mainsail on a brigantine distinguishes it from the brig, which is principally square-rigged on both masts.
 In addition to the different sail configuration, the brigantine's mainmast is made from two parts and equal to that of a schooner, a quite long mast and a top mast.
 The mainmast of a brig is made from three parts and equal to that of a fully rigged ship - a mast, topmast, and topgallant mast.
 With the advent of modern (metal) pole masts, this last difference typically no longer exists.